Identity Politics: Returning to the Source

 When someone speaks of identity politics today, we should ask: what do you mean by that?

 The question reminds me of previous encounters with the concept.
-In particular, a year after I graduated, I heard it again amid #FeesMustFall—the student-led movement that, from 2015, swept across my former university and other campuses around the country.
+In particular, a year after I had graduated, I heard it again amid #FeesMustFall—the student-led movement that, from 2015, swept across my former university and other campuses around the country.
 Identity politics emerged as one of the movement’s organising logics as it called for free, decolonised education.

 Like my professor years earlier, many academics and activists warned at the time that identity politics, in foregrounding differences such as race, class, gender and sexuality, would lead #FeesMustFall to a dead-end.
 They argued identity politics was an ineffectual basis from which to launch a mass movement as it pushed people into silos of difficult-to-reconcile difference, however much these differences were reflected in how people related.
 Their questions—at times fair, other times based on misreadings—remained unresolved as campuses settled down and student activists moved out into the world.